pionl/laravel-support-eloquent/readme.md

 ### CleanHTMLFromAttributeTrait

 Enables automatic attribute value cleaning from HTML for all attributes, by limiting only desired by `$cleanAttributes` property or by limiting which attributes can have html `$dontCleanAttributes`.
+You can use the `$stripHtmlTags` property to specify tags which should not be stripped.

 For manual usage use `CleanHTMLTrait` with `tryToCleanAttributeValue($key, $value)` method.